Medicaid, Medicaid Income Trust, & Special needs trust

 Two Kinds of Special Needs Trust

-• First Party Trust – The individual’s own property is put into the special needs trust.
+• First Party Trust— entails the individual placing their own property in the special needs trust.

 akwills-guidebook